jhurray/Ladybug/README.md

 ## Handling Failure

 ### Exceptions
-Ladybug is failure driven, and all initializers it makes public throw exceptions if they fail.
+Ladybug is failure driven, and all `JSONCodable` initializers throw exceptions if they fail.
 There is a `JSONCodableError` type that Ladybug will throw if there is a typecasting error, and Ladybug will also throw exceptions from `JSONSerialization` and `JSONDecoder`.

 ### Optionals
-If a value is optional in your JSON payload, it should be optional in your model.
+If a value is optional in your JSON payload, it should be optional in your data model.
 Ladybug will only throw an exception if a key is missing and the property it is being mapped to is non-optional.
 Play it safe kids, use optionals.

 ## Class Conformance to `JSONCodable`

-There is 1 caveat to keep in mind when you are conforming a `class` to `JSONCodable`.
+There is a small caveat to keep in mind when you are conforming a `class` to `JSONCodable`.
 Because classes in swift dont come with baked in default initializers like structs do, you have to make sure properties are initialized.
 You can do this by supplying default values, or a default initializer that initializes these values.

 You can see examples in [`ClassConformanceTests.swift`](https://github.com/jhurray/Ladybug/blob/master/Tests/ClassConformanceTests.swift).